nixup-io/omakix/README.md

 ## Acknowledgements

 - Thanks to [DHH](https://dhh.dk/) for spelunking through no doubt countless rabbit holes to come up with [Omakub - "An Omakase Developer Setup for Ubuntu 24.04"](https://omakub.org/).
 And thanks for [Ruby On Rails](https://rubyonrails.org/), David.
-For 18 years it has given me such a pleasant and efficient workflow in my programming career that I can afford to waste countless hours on stuff like this.
+For 18 years Rails has given my programming career such a pleasant and efficient workflow that I can afford to waste countless hours on stuff like this.

-- Thanks to Snow at [VoidWarranties](https://we.voidwarranties.be/) for diving into Nix and testing this out!
+- Thanks to snow at [VoidWarranties](https://we.voidwarranties.be/) for diving into Nix and testing this out!

 - Thanks to [KDE Plasma Manager](https://github.com/pjones/plasma-manager) for inspiration on how to add modules to [Home Manager](https://github.com/nix-community/home-manager).